 The prolonged duration spent in coding is a turn-off for teams that are rushing against deadlines in crafting their software.

 2. It’s A Young Language

 Despite chalking its 10th year anniversary, Golang is still a relatively young language.
-Programmers may struggle with the existing libraries, especially if they are interfacing with other platforms.
-The lack of SDK for 3rd party interfaces means your team will be burdened with writing extra codes in to patch multiple programs together.
+Programmers that only start using Golang, may struggle with the existing libraries, especially if they are interfacing with other platforms.
+The lack of SDK for 3rd party interfaces means your team will be burdened with writing extra codes to patch multiple programs together.

 3. Golang Doesn’t Support Generic Functions

 A function is a block of code that takes an input, processes it, and returns an output.
 Generic functions are a collection of different functions with the same name, but with undefined types of inputs during compile time.

 Without support for generic functions, programmers will need to create multiple footprints of functions to deal with different types of parameters.
 Just like C, which Golang is based on, the lack of support for generic functions can severely limit code reusability and decrease efficiency during development.

 Golang helps software engineers to a certain extent with developing with empty interfaces.
 However, there’s a limit to its efficiency as there are areas of development that Golang isn’t designed for, and languages like Python are better options.
 This is why you should not use Golang in this case.